CREATING A DYNAMIC LIVING EXPERIENCE FOR IOWA STATE STUDENTS

 With a growing student population and increasing demand for on-campus housing, Iowa State University (ISU) chose Opus Design Build, L.L.C. and Opus AE Group, L.L.C., to deliver its first new residence hall in more than a decade on its Ames, Iowa, campus.

 As the university’s first new residence hall in more than a decade, this significant project required a thoughtful and creative design.
 To provide the most value possible for the budget, Opus’ design-build team went above and beyond, including more of what the university wanted and designing the building to serve students for decades to come, including:

 - maximized bed count (12% more beds that ISU’s minimum requirement at up to 45% lower cost per bed than comparable projects),

 - a lobby entrance twice the size of the minimum requirement,

 - a nearly column-free structure that provides future flexibility,

-- increased sustainability through LEED Gold level design and construction strategies and
+- increased sustainability through LEED Gold Certified design and construction strategies and

 - a student-centered design with increased natural light and ample study and social spaces throughout the building.